-The Board of Directors has selected the firm of Price Waterhouse LLP as independent accountants for the Company and its consolidated subsidiaries for the year 1995.
+The Board of Directors has selected the firm of Price Waterhouse LLP as independent accountants for the Company and its consolidated subsidiaries for the year 1997.
 This firm has acted as independent accountants for the Company and its consolidated subsidiaries since 1970.
 Although the submission of this matter to the stockholders is not required by law or by the By-Laws of the Company, the selection of Price Waterhouse LLP will be submitted for ratification at the Annual Meeting.
-The affirmative vote of a majority of the voting power of the stockholders represented at the meeting will be necessary to ratify the selection of Price Waterhouse LLP as independent accountants for the Company and its consolidated subsidiaries for the year 1995.
+The affirmative vote of a majority of the shares represented at the meeting, with abstentions having the effect of negative votes and broker nonvotes deemed to be absent shares, will be necessary to ratify the selection of Price Waterhouse LLP as independent accountants for the Company and its consolidated subsidiaries for the year 1997.
 If the selection is not ratified at the meeting, the Board of Directors will reconsider its selection of independent accountants.